Online Licensing

 If you were drawn for a Class A or B or purchased an undersubscribed or Class C licence you will be able to purchase additional licences starting on July 14.
 See MyWildAlberta.ca Fishing Licences for more information.

 All applicants require a Wildlife Identification Number (WiN).
-A WiN card can be purchased online at albertarelm.com and at any licence issuer.
+A WiN can be purchased online at albertarelm.com and at any licence issuer.

-If you only want to increase your draw priority, choose priority only (999) as your first and only choice.
+If you only want to increase your draw priority, choose priority only as your first and only choice.

-You can view last years Special Licence Draw Summary Report.
+You can view last year’s Special Licence Draw Summary Report.
 This provides statistics on the number of applications, licences available, and your chances of being drawn.
 Visit albertarelm.com.

 If there are not enough draw applicants to fill the Class A and Class B Special Walleye Licence quotas, the undersubscribed licences are made available to eligible Alberta resident anglers to purchase on a first-come first-served basis.

+Undersubscribed licences become available for purchase May 7, 2024.
 Draw priorities are not affected by purchasing an undersubscribed licence.